Brett Dean: Career

 From 1985 to 1999, Dean was a violist in the Berlin Philharmonic Orchestra.
 In 2000, he decided to pursue a freelance career and returned to Australia, where his many appointments have included curating classical music programs with the Sydney Festival (2005) and the Melbourne Festival (2009).
 As a composer and musician, he is a regularly invited guest to concert stages around the world.
-He was the composer-in-residence for the Taiwanese National Symphony Orchestra's 2016/17 season and the Creative Chair for the Tonhalle-Orchester Zürich's 2017/2018 season.
+He was the Creative Chair for the Tonhalle-Orchester Zürich's 2017/2018 season.

 Dean was artistic director of the Australian National Academy of Music in Melbourne until June 2010, when his brother, Paul, took up the post.

 The Melbourne Symphony Orchestra celebrated Dean's 50th birthday, and his contribution to music as composer, performer and teacher, in its 2011 Metropolis Festival.

 He is married to Australian visual artist Heather Betts, and his daughter is the Australian mezzo-soprano Lotte Betts-Dean.

 Works

 General

 Dean began composing in 1988, initially focusing on experimental film and radio projects as well as improvisational performance.
 Since then, he has created numerous compositions, mainly orchestral or chamber music as well as concertos for several solo instruments.
 His most successful work is Carlo for strings, sample and tape, inspired by the music of Carlo Gesualdo.
 On 7 September 2008 his work Polysomnography for wind quintet and piano received its world premiere at the Lucerne Festival; on 2 October 2008 Simon Rattle conducted the first performance of the orchestral song cycle Songs of Joy in Philadelphia.
 His first opera, Bliss, based on the novel by Peter Carey, premiered at Opera Australia in 2010.

 Dean's compositional style is known for creating dynamic soundscapes and treating single instrumental parts with complex rhythms.
 He shapes musical extremes, from harsh explosions to inaudibility.
 Modern playing techniques are as characteristic for his style as an elaborate percussion scoring, often enriched with objects from everyday life.
 Much of Dean's work draws from literary, political or visual stimuli, transporting a non-musical message.
 Environmental problems are the subject of Water Music and Pastoral Symphony, while Vexations and Devotions deal with the absurdities of a modern society obsessed with information.

-In April 2013, "The Last Days of Socrates" was premiered by the Berlin Philharmonic.
+In April 2013, The Last Days of Socrates was premiered by the Berlin Philharmonic.
 The work for bass-baritone, choir, and orchestra was a co-commission of the Rundfunkchor Berlin, the Los Angeles Philharmonic and the Melbourne Symphony Orchestra.

-In August 2014, "Electric Prelude" was premiered during the BBC Proms 2014 and was conducted by Sakari Oramo.
+In August 2014, Electric Prelude was premiered during the BBC Proms 2014 and was conducted by Sakari Oramo.

+On 10 May 2026, his opera Of One Blood premiered at the Bavarian State Opera in Munich.
+The work explores the complex relationship between Elizabeth I and Mary Stuart.